btcven/locha/documentation/en/draft_modulators.md

 ### 1.1.3 Time period (T)

-The time required to produced a full cicle its called time period of the wave (T).
-The IS of the Time period is the second (s).
+The time required to produced a full cycle its called time period of the wave (T).
+In __SI__ the Time period is denoted as  seconds (s).
 The frequency and the time period are reciprocal between them.

 ```
 T = 1/f